fsoriano-sauce/vidaFS/workshop/client-browser/TEAM_SETUP_GUIDE.md

    ```
    Example: G:\My Drive\WeScope Browser Updates\For_Team_Complete
    ```
 3. ✅ Done!
-Updates will now check every 4 hours automatically
+Updates will now check every 15 minutes automatically

 ---

 ## 🔄 How Auto-Updates Work

-- **Automatic**: Checks for updates every 4 hours in the background
+- **Automatic**: Checks for updates every 15 minutes in the background
 - **Silent**: No popups or interruptions
 - **Smart**: Only updates if a new version is available
 - **Safe**: Existing profiles and data are preserved